-Firstly maintaining and strengthening ceasefire arrangements, which ensure the containment of war is vital.
-Although there are fears that renegotiating the CFA and the SLMM's mandate risks destabilizing the current equilibrium, the ceasefire in its current form may not survive given the level of pressure being placed upon it.
-There may be a need therefore to consider extending the scope of the CFA to cover the full range of military actors and to strengthen its human rights component.
-In parallel, SLMM's mandate and capacities may need to be revisited with a view to improving its means of investigation, better public diplomacy and boosted operational capacity, particularly in the East.

-Secondly more thought can be given to developing a transformative approach to peace making and peacebuilding.
+- Maintaining and strengthening ceasefire arrangements, which ensure the containment of war is vital.
+Although there are fears that renegotiating the CFA and the SLMM's mandate risks destabilizing the current equilibrium, the ceasefire in its current form may not survive, given the level of pressure being placed upon it.
+There may be a need to consider extending the scope of the CFA to cover the full range of military actors and strengthen its human rights component.
+In parallel, SLMM's mandate and capacities may need to be revisited with a view to improving its means of investigation, better public diplomacy, and boosted operational capacity, particularly in the East. - More thought can be given to developing a transformative approach to peacemaking and peacebuilding.
 This would involve raising one's analytical gaze beyond the CFA and the limited peace agenda that the government and LTTE outlined for themselves.
-Interim processes can help institutionalize political engagement but they should not merely freeze the status quo - conditions which show progress toward a transformative agenda can be attached.
-For instance questions of human rights, transitional justice and reconciliation could have been more central to the negotiation process.

-Thirdly a more inclusive approach to conflict resolution could be developed.
-Arguably the negotiation model was based upon two 'killer assumptions'.
-First, that it was a bi-polar conflict between two relatively coherent sets of actors.
-Second, that the leadership would be able to represent a clearly defined constituency and 'deliver' a peace deal to them after closed-door negotiations.
-Bi-polarity had perverse impacts in the sense that it generated grievances amongst those who felt excluded.
+Interim processes can help institutionalize political engagement but should not merely freeze the status quo conditions that show progress toward a transformative agenda can be attached.
+For instance, questions of human rights, transitional justice, and reconciliation could have been more central to the negotiation process. - A more inclusive approach to conflict resolution could be developed.
+Arguably the negotiation model was based upon two "killer assumptions."
+First, that it was a bipolar conflict between two relatively coherent sets of actors.
+Second, that the leadership would be able to represent a clearly defined constituency and "deliver" a peace deal to them after closed-door negotiations.
+Bipolarity had perverse impacts in the sense that it generated grievances among those who felt excluded.
 This was exacerbated by the lack of a communication strategy to reach out to the southern and northern polities.
 An inclusive approach does not necessarily mean getting everyone around the same table at the same time.
 But it does mean thinking more carefully about inter and intra group divisions and the vertical linkages between leaders and their constituencies.
 It is possible to map out a number of areas in which one could expand the scope of the (Track One and Two) negotiations: